Rishi138/multi-agent-critique/README.md

 # Multi Agent Critique Architecture
-Multi-agent critique system inspired by human learning patterns, resulting in 40% performance increase.
-Tested on swe-bench bash-only with GPT4o model.
+Multi-model critique system, inspired by human learning patterns, resulting in a 40% performance increase with LLMs, tested on swe-bench bash-only with GPT4o model.

 In-Progress